 Bristol is the 8th largest city in the United Kingdom.
-It’s located in the southwest of England and has a population of 724,000.
+It’s located in the southwest of England and has a population of over 700,000.
 Affectionately known by locals as ‘Brizzle’, Bristol is where history, art, and quirkiness meet in the British countryside.

 Bristol is famous for its harbor, its blend of architecture, and its contribution to the arts and sciences.
 It’s known for its Clifton Suspension Bridge, the Bristol Balloon Fiesta, and its rich history involving swashbuckling pirates and North American expeditions.

 Together, we’ll take a stroll through Bristol and show you what you need to know about this thriving city.
 We may even surprise you along the way!

 Bristol’s famous beginnings shaped history both in Britain and the Americas.

 From as early as the 13th century, the location of Bristol harbor made it an ideal trading place.
 Between the 16th and 19th centuries, Bristol acquired most of its wealth through trading tobacco, sugar, rum, rice, cotton, and most regrettably, slaves.

 In 1499, Bristolian William Weston was one of the first Europeans to lead an expedition to North America.
 He landed in what is now Newfoundland, Canada.

 Bristol made headlines recently when the statue of one of Bristol’s most prosperous slave traders, Edward Colston, was removed by protestors.
 Colston had several memorials dedicated to him including a school, hall and tower.